- New or expanding business? – check

 In Canada, you can find venture capital firms at the Canadian Venture Capital & Private Equity Association.

 What do we always say at Pitch Deck Fire?
 Practice, practice, practice!
 The power of practice cannot be underestimated.
-Once you have a general idea of your story and the structure of your pitch, you should be able to practice it in a variety of settings and role play a variety of audience groups.
+Once you have a general idea of your story and the structure of your pitch for venture capital, you should be able to practice it in a variety of settings and role play a variety of audience groups.

 The meetings below are pitch channels.
 They are representative of the type of pressure, interaction, and time you might have in typical pitch scenarios.